-Someone once said to be strict about your goals, but flexible with your methods.
-No matter how this line makes you feel, it seems that people who adapt and change based on new information seem to be happier.
-When I was young, I thought adults grew up and became who they were going to be by around the age of 21 or so.
+Someone once said to be strict about your goals but flexible with your methods.
+No matter how this makes you feel, people who adapt and change based on new information seem happier.
+When I was young, I thought adults grew up and became who they would be around 21.
 Mature and complete.
 With no turning back.
 After all, that is what growing up meant, right?
 Now I laugh when I think of that.
-Because I now know that the human brain doesn’t even stop growing until around the age of 25.
-But the mom brain?
-Well it grows well past that time, and you will likely change as a mom through the years.
-Or at least that is what my experience and observation has led me to believe.
-And when I say grows, not necessarily in size, but in wisdom and the methods that come from the day to day experiences of mom life.
-I can think of three major ways I have changed (for the better – I believe) in the last five years as a mom.
+Because I now know that the human brain doesn’t even stop growing until around the age of 25.1,2,3

-Today’s article is your permission (you’re welcome) to let go of the fear of change and embrace the changes that may lead to more joy in motherhood.
+This article is your permission to let go of the fear of change and embrace the changes that may lead to more joy in motherhood.

 5 Ways You May Change as a Mom

-Your opinions about the size of your family may change.
+1. Your opinions about the size of your family may change.
 You may want to start big.
 And decide to go small.
 Or vice versa.

-Your parenting methods may change.
+2. Your parenting methods may change.
 You may become more strict.
 You may become more lenient.

 For the lucky few, the same parenting method works for every child.
-But for the most part, parenting methods and discipline methods have to adapt based on the needs of the child you are working with.
+But for the most part, parenting and discipline methods must adapt based on the needs of the child you are working with.
 It doesn’t mean you’re a weak parent if one child sleeps in bed with you and one doesn’t.
-Instead, it may mean that one child needs physical affection to feel loved and the other needs quality time.
-Or it may mean that you realized you can’t survive with four children in your bed.
+Instead, it may mean that one child needs physical affection to feel loved, and the other needs quality time.
+Or it may mean that you realized you couldn’t survive with four children in your bed.
 Different needs present different methods.
 It’s okay to parent differently.

-It’s funny how moms that work often whisper when they say, “I just didn’t enjoy staying at home.”
+It’s funny how moms who work often whisper when they say, “I just didn’t enjoy staying at home.”
 As if saying that is the same as admitting that you do not like your children — which is completely false!
-Realizing that your brain and heart does better with different challenges than figuring out how to convince a toddler they don’t want to tantrum over a cup doesn’t make you bad.
+Realizing that your brain and heart do better with different challenges than figuring out how to convince a toddler they don’t want to tantrum over a cup doesn’t make you bad.
 It just makes you, you.
 Vice versa, I was the girl who said I would NEVER stay at home with her children because I didn’t believe in women who do not set the example of a mom who works.
 And guess what?
 I haven’t worked outside of the home for the last five years!
 It’s okay to change based on your needs.
 You do you.

-Your belief about extracurricular activities may change.
+5. Your belief about extracurricular activities may change.
 You may spend your life on the ball field.
 You may decide extracurriculars are not your way of life.

 Cheers to changing for the better, mama, and to changing again when the time calls!